The Aether 2 Mod is a mod for Minecraft that follows in the footsteps of its predecessor, Aether 1.

-The dungeons have three modes, them being “available” which means any party can join, “occupied” which means that a party is currently in it, fighting whatever it may contain, and so cannot be joined by others, and finally it can be “conquered”, which means that a member of your party has already exhausted this dungeon.
+The dungeons have three modes, the first being “available” which means any party can join, “occupied” which means that a party is currently in it, fighting whatever it may contain, and so cannot be joined by others, and finally it can be “conquered”, which means that a member of your party has already exhausted this dungeon.
 Exhaustion occurs when a member of a party either clears the dungeon, or leaves it three times, this is made to prevent people from farming the same dungeon over and over.

 After a party has exhausted a dungeon, it’s loot and mobs will regenerate, which means that the dungeon will reset giving another party a chance at the loot and the bosses within it.
-So it does not matter if someone else reached it before you, your party will have its shot after they’re done.
+So it does not matter much if someone else reached it before you, your party will have its shot after they’re done.

 The first dungeon in this mod is called Slider’s Labyrinth, and it spans an entire floating island, meaning it’s not a small dungeon.
 It also contains 3 mini-bosses, leading up to the final fight with an actual boss.

 More dungeons and features are planned for this mod in the future, and despite heavy development over the years, the creators still consider this mod to be an alpha version.

 The mod also adds everything that the first Aether mod does, while including the new mobs (including flying pigs, cockatrices, Aerwhales and Moas), skyroot variants, blocks, items, loot, reworked models, and skins.